codestronaut/flutter-bmi-calculator/README.md

 [<img alt="Flutter" src="https://img.shields.io/badge/Flutter%20-%2302569B.svg?&style=for-the-badge&logo=Flutter&logoColor=white" />][flutter]

 ### What App Is This?
-Hello there, today I continue my Flutter personal project journey.
-I create a produvtivity and healty tool app.
+Hi everyone!
+Today I continue my Flutter personal project journey.
+I create a productive and healthy tool app.
 So, this app concept basically is a simple BMI (Body Mass Index) calculator.
-The user will get the BMI score and easy to keep track on the idel BMI.
+The user will get the BMI score and easy to keep track of the ideal BMI.
+Here is what my app look like:

 <img alt="BMI Calc" src="https://raw.githubusercontent.com/codestronaut/flutter-bmi-calculator/main/assets/Preview.jpg" />